Daniela Solís

-Daniela Lizbeth Solís Contreras (born 19 April 1993) is a former American-raised Mexican footballer who played as a forward for Liga MX Femenil club CF Monterrey.
+Daniela Lizbeth Solís Contreras (born 19 April 1993) is an American-raised Mexican former footballer who played as a forward for Liga MX Femenil club CF Monterrey.
 She has been a member of the Mexico women's national team.
 She now plays for the finished club Las Aliens in the Queens League, sister competition to the Kings League.

 International career

 Solís represented Mexico at the 2010 FIFA U-17 Women's World Cup, the 2012 CONCACAF Women's U-20 Championship and the 2012 FIFA U-20 Women's World Cup.
 At senior level, she played the 2013 Summer Universiade.